hakosaj/PygameAI/README.md

 My Tetris algorithm is modelled after [Yiyuan Lee](https://codemyroad.wordpress.com/2013/04/14/tetris-ai-the-near-perfect-player/)

+### Snake

+For basic snake, use the command

+`python snake.py`

+No AI agent implemented yet!

+The walls are hard in this game.
+If you want walls that can be went through, change parameter

+`walls` from `constants.py` to `False`.

 ## Status and steps: currently at phase 1

+### General
+  - Documentation on file contents

 ### Flappy
   - Implement the Deep-Q CNN http://cs231n.stanford.edu/reports/2016/pdfs/111_Report.